Model Reduction for Nonlinear Systems by Balanced Truncation of State and Gradient Covariance: Results

 \subsection{A challenging model problem}

 We consider the same problem proposed in \cite{Otto2022optimizing}, where we seek two-dimensional Petrov-Galerkin ROMs for the system

 As discussed in \cite{Otto2022optimizing}, model reduction for this system is challenging due to its strong nonlinear interactions involving the state $x_3$, which has small variance compared to $x_1$ and $x_2$.
 In \cite{Otto2022optimizing} the projections found by various methods mentioned in \cref{sec:introduction} (namely, POD, BT, QB BT, and QB-IRKA) were compared to those found by a newly proposed method: trajectory-based optimization for oblique projections (TrOOP).
 TrOOP is an iterative method that uses gradient descent to find a Petrov-Galerkin projection that minimizes error along a collection of training trajectories.
 Here, we add CoBRAS to this list using precisely the same setup.
-The training data consisted of the two nonlinear impulse-response trajectories shown in \cref{fig:toy_model_training_trajectories} sampled every $\Delta t = 0.5$.
+The training data consisted of the two trajectories shown in \cref{fig:toy_model_training_trajectories} sampled every $\Delta t = 0.5$.
+These are nonlinear impulse-responses generated by simulating \cref{eqn:toy_model} with zero input and initial conditions $x(0) = (u_0,u_0,u_0)$ with magnitudes $u_0 = 0.5$ and $u_0 = 1.0$.
 The covariance matrices for CoBRAS were defined using $L=5$ of these intervals as the horizon length and initial conditions uniformly distributed over the $22$ sample points.

-The prediction accuracy of the resulting ROMs on $100$ impulse responses with magnitudes drawn uniformly from the interval $[0,1]$ is shown in \cref{fig:toy_model_testing_performance}.
+The prediction accuracy of the resulting ROMs on $100$ impulse responses with magnitudes $u_0$ drawn uniformly from the interval $[0,1]$ is shown in \cref{fig:toy_model_testing_performance}.
 Performance on a trajectory with sinusoidal input $u(t) = \sin(t)$ is also shown in \cref{fig:toy_model_sinusoidal}.
 We observe that CoBRAS achieves prediction accuracy comparable to the optimized projection found by TrOOP.
 The performance is also not very sensitive to the choice of horizon length, with comparable prediction accuracy observed when $L \geq 4$.